ICR-SC/good-practice/docs/good/overview.md

 - **Create standardized project structures** for reproducible workflows
 - **Use version control (Git) effectively** for collaboration and change tracking
 - **GitLab and GitHub repositories** understand how to access the ICR's own instances
-- **Write ethical, testable Python code** with bias detection and robust testing
+- **Python code in VSCode** with bias detection and robust testing
-- **Conduct analyses in R** with reproducible reporting and publication-ready visualizations
+- **R in RStudio** with reproducible reporting and publication-ready visualizations
 - **Manage computational environments** using conda and Docker for long-term reproducibility
-- **Integrate Python and R workflows** within collaborative research projects
 - **Apply The Turing Way principles** for transparent, collaborative, and sustainable research

 ---